 The average number of calls per officer from 2000-2009 reflect a 70% increase from the 1980's and a 20% increase from the 1990's.
 A 14th sworn position was added in 2009, which attributed to a decline in the average numbers of calls per officer in subsequent years.
-The 2020 calls for service per officer is considerably higher than the 1980's and prior, higher than the 1990's, and has surpassed the number of calls per officer as in the 2000's.
+The 2020 calls for service per officer is considerably higher than the 1980's and prior, higher than the 1990's, and has surpassed the number of calls per officer in the 2000's.
 Over the past several years, the workload of officers continues to grow reaching record numbers every year.

 In 2018, the City underwent personnel restructuring and moved Code Enforcement from the public works department to the police department and making the position a sworn officer position.
 Thus, increasing the total number of sworn officers to 15.
 With call volumes continuing to increase, in 2021, the City added one additional sworn officer position to the police department increasing the number of sworn officers to 16.
-The same year, they moved the Animal Control Officer (ACO) under the supervisor of the police department as well.
-This brings the total number to 16 sworn officers and one (1) civilian employee within the Police Department.
+The same year, they moved the Animal Control Officer (ACO) under the supervision of the police department as well.
+The City restructured again in 2023, moving the Code Enforcement and ACO positions to the administrative division.
+The department retained the sworn position, and the department remains at 16 sworn positions.